 Hire cars, lease cars, train and bus connections, local flights, VISA requirements, Paris apartments,

-Survival French, Travel Insurance, SIM CARDS for your mobile and more.
+SIM CARDS for your mobile, Amazon KINDLE travel guides and more.

-We have done the hard work of researching the web for you.
+We have done the hard work of researching the web and collating the results for you.

 See below for OUR choice of extremely useful websites and pertinent information.